Fruits of the Sea: The 10 Best Seafood Restaurants in Los Cabos

 This place is a bit off the beaten tourist track, but it's a favorite of locals, and a popular spot for family dinners and celebrations.
 The menu features great ceviches, fish tacos, and other seafood specialties, with the pescado zarandeado being of particular note.
 An entire fish (often snook, or robalo as it is known locally) is laid out on tin foil, brushed with chile sauce, layered with onions, tomatoes, and bell peppers, and then placed in a wire basket and smoked over a charcoal grill.
 It is one of the best local delicacies, and usually weighs out at close to a kilogram, meaning it can easily feed three or four people.
 (01 624 144 4682)

 6 Sunset da Mona Lisa

-This is one of the most romantic restaurants you will find anywhere, with tables perched seemingly atop the Sea of Cortez.
+This is one of the most romantic restaurants you will find anywhere, with tables perched seemingly atop the Sea of Cortez and breathtaking views of Land's End.
 Fresh local seafood is a specialty - the restaurant has its own fishing boats, and will cook up your catch for dinner - but there is also a bar and pizza lounge with plenty of Italian-style offerings located above the restaurant.
 Considering the magnificence of the setting, it is perhaps not surprising that they have wedding services available.
 Both the food and the service here are outstanding, but it is the romantic and awe-inspiring atmosphere that makes dinner at Sunset da Mona Lisa such an incredible experience.
-Reservations are a must for sunset dining.
+Reservations are recommended year round, and are an absolute necessity for sunset dining during the tourist season (Oct. - May).
 (624-145-8160, 624-145-8166)

 5 Solomon's Landing